opendocsg/slw-judgments-backfill/2006_SGHC_169/report.md

  A master is not responsible for a wrongful act done by his servant unless it is done in the course of his employment.
 It is deemed to be so done if it is either: (1) a wrongful act authorised by the master, or (2) a wrongful and unauthorised mode of doing some act authorised by the master. ...
 [I]t is clear that the master is responsible for acts actually authorised by him: for liability would exist in this case, even if the relation between the parties was merely one of agency, and not one of service at all.
 But a master, as opposed to the employer of an independent contractor, is liable even for acts which he has not authorised, provided they are so connected with acts which he has authorised that they may rightly be regarded as modes – although improper modes – of doing them.
 In other words, a master is responsible not merely for what he authorises his servant to do, but also for the way in which he does it. ...
 On the other hand, if the unauthorised and wrongful act of the servant is not so connected with the authorised act as to be a mode of doing it, but is an independent act, the master is not responsible: for in such a case the servant is not acting in the course of his employment, but has gone outside of it. [emphasis added]

-58     I accepted the magistrate’s view that the principle of vicarious liability for an agent’s _fraudulent_ conduct (adopted by Karthigesu J in _Blue Nile Co Ltd v Emery Customs Brokers (S) Pte Ltd_ [1992] 1 SLR 296) is that stated in _Lloyd v Grace, Smith & Co_ [1912] AC 716, _viz_ , for an employer to be vicariously liable for the fraud of the employee, it was not necessary that the act be done for the benefit of the employer.
+58     I accepted the magistrate’s view that the principle of vicarious liability for an agent’s _fraudulent_ conduct (adopted by Karthigesu J in _Blue Nile Co Ltd v Emery Customs Brokers (S) Pte Ltd_ <span class="citation">[1992] 1 SLR 296</span>) is that stated in _Lloyd v Grace, Smith & Co_ [1912] AC 716, _viz_ , for an employer to be vicariously liable for the fraud of the employee, it was not necessary that the act be done for the benefit of the employer.
 An employer would still be liable for the fraud of his employee if the employee had the authority to act as he did, and if the fraudulent act could be regarded as a manner (however wrongful and dishonest) of performing the tasks for which he was engaged.

 59     However, Poh’s deliberate act of causing an accident by colliding into the concrete mixer while driving the bus was not an act that Hin Hup could be said to have expressly or impliedly authorised; Poh was not doing an authorised act in an unlawful manner for which his employer should or would be held responsible.
 Since Poh’s conduct was undoubtedly fraudulent, it must follow that Hin Hup was not vicariously liable for his acts.